Winter Itch: Causes, Symptoms, & Treatment in Denver, CO

 - Cracks in the skin

-What are the Risk Factors for Winter Itch?
+What Causes Winter Itch?

 Pre-Existing Medical Conditions